x-ream/sqlxb/doc/CONTRIBUTING.md

 ## Reporting security issues

 Security issues are always treated seriously.
 As our usual principle, we discourage anyone to spread security issues.
-If you find a security issue of sqlxb, please do not discuss it in public and even do not open a public issue.
+If you find a security issue of xb, please do not discuss it in public and even do not open a public issue.
 Instead we encourage you to send us a private email to  [8966188@gmail.com](mailto:8966188@gmail.com) to report this.

 ## Reporting general issues

-To be honest, we regard every user of sqlxb as a very kind contributor.
-After experiencing sqlxb, you may have some feedback for the project.
-Then feel free to open an issue via [NEW ISSUE](https://github.com/x-ream/xb/issues/new/choose).
+To be honest, we regard every user of xb as a very kind contributor.
+After experiencing xb, you may have some feedback for the project.
+Then feel free to open an issue via [NEW ISSUE](https://github.com/fndome/xb/issues/new/choose).

-Since we collaborate project sqlxb in a distributed way, we appreciate ***WELL-WRITTEN***, ***DETAILED***, ***EXPLICIT*** issue reports.
+Since we collaborate project xb in a distributed way, we appreciate ***WELL-WRITTEN***, ***DETAILED***, ***EXPLICIT*** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
 If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.

 To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](./.github/ISSUE_TEMPLATE) for issue reporters.
 Please ***BE SURE*** to follow the instructions to fill fields in template.